-Published By Samuel Yeshiwas On Friday, December 28th 2012.
-Under African Soccer, Latest News Tags: Addis Ababa, AFCON 2013, Ethiopia, Niger
+Published On Friday, December 28, 2012 By Samuel Yeshiwas.
+Under: African Soccer, Latest News.
+Tags: Addis Ababa, AFCON 2013, Ethiopia, Niger

 The Niger national team, nicknamed Mena, are expected to arrive Friday evening and will be staying at the Hilton Addis.
 All the expenses of the team including travel and accommodation will be covered by the Ethiopian Football Federation (EFF).

 The Niger team qualified for their second successive AFCON final after they upstaged Guinea in the final qualifying round in which they won 2-1 in aggregate.
 Unlike Ethiopia, they will be in their third friendly match as they had previously played against Senegal at home and away with Morocco.
 Niger drew 1-1 with Senegal and lost their second friendly against Morocco 3-0.